Navigation Data

 X-Plane

-In X-Plane, one single database defines the navdata for the simulator, and it reflects the AIRAC cycle when the simulator was released.
+In X-Plane, one single database defines the navdata for the entire simulator, and it reflects the AIRAC cycle when the simulator was released.

 If you primarily fly in the United States, there is a way to keep some of X-Plane’s navdata up-to-date at no charge.
-The FAA publishes navaids around airport areas as well as some airport data, and this free file can be imported into X-Plane.
-This won't be as seamless as using a paid subscription service because the FAA's data only cover airport areas (not enroute data) and are limited to the United States.
-The X-Plane website has more information for how to install the file into your simulator (scroll down to "The updated approaches - what we get from the FAA for free").
+The FAA publishes a free data file that contains limited navaid and airport data, and this file can be imported into X-Plane.
+This solution won't be as seamless as using a paid subscription service because the FAA's data only covers certain airport areas (not enroute data) and is limited to the United States.
+The X-Plane website has more information for how to install the file into your simulator.